babel/website/website/versioned_docs/version-7.0.0/polyfill.md

 - If [`@babel/preset-env`](preset-env.md) is not used then add `@babel/polyfill` to webpack entry array as discussed above.
 It can still be added at the top of the entry point to application via `import` or `require`, but this is not recommended.

+> We do not recommend that you import the whole polyfill directly: either try the `useBuiltIns` options or import only the polyfills you need manually (either from this package or somewhere else).

 ## Usage in Browser

 Available from the `dist/polyfill.js` file within a `@babel/polyfill` npm release.